enlitepro/enlite-slow-log/README.md

 ),
 ```

-Log will be write to `data/slow.log`
+Log will be written to `data/slow.log`

 Configure with EnliteMonolog
 ----------------------------